Last Updated on: January 21, 2023

 Acropolis is a reason on its own to add Athens to your ‘places to visit‘ list as it is one of the most notable sights worldwide.

-Naturally, there are plenty of hotels near Acropolis to choose from.
+Naturally, there are plenty of hotels near the Acropolis to choose from.
 However, not all of them are worth your while.

 Our top picks include the Coco-Mat Hotel Athens for its impeccable design, the all-time classic Hotel Grande Bretagne for its luxurious amenities, and the famous King George for its amazing rooftop terrace.